Mebanseibor/Command-Modern-Operations/CMOT Feature Packs/Downed Unit Creates Survivors/README.md

     subgraph SubgraphClearPackageKeys [Clear all previous keys of the Package] direction TB
         ClearPackageKeysComponents[Clear keys representing the package's components]
-        ClearPackageKeysOthers[Clear keys represnting info essential for the package]
+        ClearPackageKeysOthers[Clear keys representing info essential for the package]

         ClearPackageKeysComponents --> ClearPackageKeysOthers
     end